 In a large bowl combine starter and water.
-Stir in honey, salt, 1 cup of unbleached flour, and cinnamon.
+Stir in honey, salt, white flour, and cinnamon.
 Fold in raisins and walnuts.
-Stir in about 2 cups of whole wheat flour (until dough is too thick to mix by hand), then turn out onto a smooth surface and knead, adding additional flour as needed, until dough is elastic, about 10 minutes.
+Stir in about 2 cups whole wheat flour until dough is too thick to mix by hand; turn out onto a smooth surface and knead, adding additional flour as needed, until dough is elastic, about 10 minutes.

 Place dough in a buttered container (either glass or plastic).
 Cover and let rise until doubled.
-This may take anywhere from 2 to 8 hours, depending on the room temperature.
+This may take anywhere from 2-8 hours, depending on the room temperature.
 A longer rise time is preferable.
 You can also refrigerate the dough for up to 24 hours at this point.

 Bake in a 400°F oven for 20 minutes, until golden brown.
 Cool on a wire rack.
 Makes a great lunchbox snack spread with cream cheese.